Best Restaurant in Panama: Ñato Fish Marisco Style

 When you’re looking for this restaurant, you’ll be called out to by several other fish vendors.
 There are several fish vendors in a semi-circle in the area, and they all want your business.
 You can either order up front if you want food to go, or you can choose to sit in the courtyard facing the city.

-While writing this article, I talked to others who have been to Nato Fish and also enjoyed its ambiance, the fact that the restaurant wasn’t confined to four walls, and that the air was fresh.
+While writing this article, I talked to others who have been to this restaurant and also enjoyed its ambience, the fact that the restaurant wasn’t confined to four walls, and that the air was fresh.
 They mentioned that they loved the ocean views, in addition to the food.
 The food that was commonly recommended was the ceviche, maracanazo, and torrejitas de bacalao.
 They enjoyed the attentive nature of the waitress—and it’s true, she’s super friendly and accommodating.
-Nato Fish does have an Instagram, if you’re interested.

 They are located at the Cinta Costera, close to the Maracana Stadium near the Causeway in Panama.
 The hours are 12 noon until 10 at night.